 A. Curricular/Research/Programmatic Needs

-Resources in French studies serve the instructional needs of the students of French in the Department of French, Classics, and Italian (FCI hereafter), and students, faculty, and other M.S.U. community members interested in the literature, language, history, and culture of France.
+Resources in French studies serve the instructional needs of the students of French in the Romance and Classical Studies Department (RCS hereafter) and students, faculty, and other M.S.U. community members interested in the literature, language, history, and culture of France.

-The FCI department fosters the study of the human experience as expressed in the languages, literatures, and cultures of France, Italy, and ancient Greece and Rome.
-Some courses cross disciplinary boundaries to examine topics in philosophy, comparative literature, religion, political theory, and cultural, gender, and diaspora studies.
-The students become proficient in reading, writing, and speaking French.
+The RCS department fosters the study of the human experience as expressed in the languages, literatures, and cultures of France, Italy, Spain, Portugal, and ancient Greece and Rome.
+Some courses cross disciplinary boundaries to examine topics in philosophy, history, comparative literature, religion, political theory, and cultural, gender, and diaspora studies.
+The students become proficient in reading, writing, and speaking French and the other Romance languages.
 The courses integrate current research in the fields of language acquisition and cultural and literary studies; the students learn to think critically about their world.
-B.A., M.A., and Ph.D. programs are offered in French, with courses on literary periods from the Middle Ages to the present.
-At the 400 level FCI has theme, genre, and history-based seminars.
-FCI also offers a French minor and a teaching certification French minor for students majoring in education.
+B.A., M.A., and Ph.D. programs are offered in French, with courses on literary periods from the Middle Ages to the present, topics, themes, genres, and language.
+At the 400 level RCS has theme, genre, and history-based seminars.
+RCS also offers a French minor and a teaching certification French minor for students majoring in education.

-Faculty and students from art, music, philosophy, history, and theater need and use the materials, as well as those participating in on-campus programs in religious studies, Jewish studies, diaspora studies, migration studies, women’s studies, Caribbean studies, African studies, and integrative studies in the arts and humanities.
+Faculty and students from art, music, philosophy, history, and theater need and use the materials, as well as those participating in programs in religious studies, Jewish studies, Holocaust studies, diaspora studies, migration studies, women’s studies, Caribbean studies, African studies, and integrative studies in the arts and humanities.

-France is a popular destination for study abroad students; there has been an M.S.U. study abroad program in Tours, France, annually for the last 31 years, led by FCI faculty.
+France is a popular destination for study abroad students; there has been an M.S.U. study abroad program in Tours, France, annually for many years, led by RCS faculty.
 Recently, they also offered a program in Nimes, France, which combined classics and French studies.

-Among the history faculty, at the present time we have scholars interested in the following: 12th-century Anglo-Norman law, cartularies, higher learning in the Middle Ages, early medieval monastic life, the Benoist d’Azy family in 19th century France and the Caribbean, women in modern Europe, historical demography, French history since 1750, migration in 19th-century France, especially from rural areas to Paris, family and social history since the 16th century, and 20th century Europe in film.
+Among the history faculty, we have scholars interested in the following: 12th-century Anglo-Norman law, cartularies, higher learning in the Middle Ages, early medieval monastic life, The French Revolution, transitional justice, women in modern Europe, historical demography, French history since 1750, migration in 19th-century France, especially from rural areas to Paris, family and social history since the 16th century, and 20th century Europe in general, in World War II and the Holocaust, re gender, and in film.

 B. History of the Collection/Existing Strengths and Emphases

 Our collection favors French literature by and criticism about the canonical authors of France and history of France from the medieval period to the present.
-Contemporary literary authors are collected sparingly and to support the curriculum.
+Contemporary literary authors are collected to support the curriculum.
 Our Africana, Asian, and Latin American studies bibliographers collect works by and about French African, Near Eastern, Asian, and Caribbean literary authors and history of these places.
-French Canadian literature is not collected in French.
+The French studies selector collects some French Canadian literature in both French and English and French Canadian history in French.